 All blogs

 The adoption of AI coding assistants is no longer a question of if, but when.
 With over 90% of engineering teams now using AI tools, the impact on developer workflows is undeniable.
 GitHub Copilot has led this charge, but a growing number of developers are seeking copilot alternatives that better align with their specific needs regarding cost, privacy, or feature sets.
-This article provides a definitive guide to the best options available today.
+This article provides a guide to the best options available today, and pairs well with our overview of AI coding assistant tools and AI-assisted programming.

 What to Look for in a Copilot Alternative